 Driving adoption begins with being able to connect and communicate the goal of the Intranet.
 You’ll need to be able to tell a convincing story so you can assemble an Intranet success team.
 With the help of your Intranet team, you’ll be able to identify how the Intranet will solve daily work challenges and deliver value across your company.

 Next, identify and assemble an enthusiastic crew of individuals that represent different areas of the company to be part of your Intranet Success Team.
 Ideally, these people will be persuasive communicators that can influence and encourage change in others.
 Executive sponsors will also need to be on board to promote and commit resources to support your efforts.
 It sends the right signals to everyone that you have full commitment to realize gains from the Intranet.

 As a team you’ll want to quickly figure out how you can demonstrate to users the 'why' and the ‘how’ of the Intranet and what it will do to improve their day to day work life.
 You can’t expect people to spend time figuring out how the Intranet will enhance their day to day work.
 With their help, you can discover their daily work challenges and determine how people will use the Intranet to achieve their goals

-The fastest way for you to uncover this is by using our business story cards.
+The fastest way for you to uncover this is by using our business user story cards.

 With your Intranet Success Team, you’ll want to identify specific teams or business units that are in the best position to drive and support change in your company.
 Invite 2-3 teams in your company that can participate in some small business story card activities.
 Alternatively, do this exercise with your Intranet Success Team and validate it with a few users from their teams.